 We recognize the importance of maintaining an ongoing dialogue with our shareholders.
-We believe regular engagement facilitates an open sharing of ideas and perspectives as well as provides an opportunity for constructive feedback to be shared and questions to be answered.
-We value diverse perspectives on issues including strategy, business performance, risk, culture, compensation practices, ESG matters and other workplace issues.
-Our engagement efforts and the also are subject to spear-phishing training campaigns, which allow the Company to assess the effectiveness of its training programs.
-Our management companies are ultimately responsible for our guest's information, and we monitor these companies to ensure that they are complying with our privacy, information security and cybersecurity policies.
+We believe regular engagement facilitates an open sharing of ideas and perspectives as well as provides an opportunity for constructive feedback to be shared and questions to be and report malware, ransomware, and other malicious software and social engineering attempts that may compromise the Company's IT systems.
+Employees also are subject to spear-phishing training campaigns, which allow the Company to assess the effectiveness of its training programs.
+Our management companies are ultimately responsible for our guest's information, and we monitor these companies, as well as other service providers, to ensure that they are complying with our privacy, information security and cybersecurity policies.

 In addition to ensuring adequate safeguards are in place to minimize the chance of a successful cyber-attack, we have established well-defined response procedures to effectively address any cyber threat that may occur despite these safeguards.
 We believe our cybersecurity incident response plan will help ensure timely, consistent and compliant responses to actual or attempted data incidents impacting the Company.
-Given the everchanging cybersecurity landscape, our IT Committee meets monthly to identify opportunities for incremental improvements, assess additional layers of security, and evaluate new technologies for implementation.
-We also routinely review and benchmark our information security policies against our peers through regular participation in information security focused round tables.
+Given the everchanging cybersecurity landscape, our IT Committee meets regularly to identify opportunities for incremental improvements, assess additional layers of security, and evaluate new technologies for implementation.
 In addition, the Company engages, as necessary, cybersecurity experts to analyze the Company's IT policies, procedures, and infrastructure to assess their effectiveness and to identify opportunities for improvement.